ccampguilhem/Udacity-DataAnalyst/07-DataVisualization/P06-MakeEffectiveDataVisualization/README.md

 I mainly want to share some intersting findings in the way aeronautic US traffic is organized as a decentralized system dominated by Boeing aircrafts:
-- location of big airports in a east to west line,
+- major airports in lands,
-- not so much big airports on east and west coasts,
+- more concentrated airports along coasts,
-- popular routes do not necessarily start or end in the biggest airports,
+- popular routes are mostly local and then extend,
 - mostly Boeing aircafts are used but some routes and airports show different proportions.

 # Design